European shares poised for sixth weekly gain, aided by trade optimism

 White House economic adviser Larry Kudlow said late on Thursday Washington and Beijing were getting close to a trade agreement, citing what he called very constructive talks with Beijing about ending a 16-month trade war.

-Miners .SXPP were the top gainers on the day, up about 1.5%, followed by technology stocks .SX8P.
+Miners were the top gainers on the day, up about 1.5%, followed by technology stocks.

-Shares in chipmakers Infineon (IFXGn.DE), STMicroelectronics (STM.BN) and ASML Holding (ASML.AS) rose between 0.8% and 1%, after industry bellwether Applied Materials (AMAT.O) forecast a strong first quarter ahead of the 5G rollout in key markets.
+Shares in chipmakers Infineon, STMicroelectronics and ASML Holding rose between 0.8% and 1%, after industry bellwether Applied Materials forecast a strong first quarter ahead of the 5G rollout in key markets.

-Telecom shares .SXKP were boosted by a 2.5% gain in Orange (ORAN.PA) after France’s biggest telecoms operator said it was preparing to split its mobile towers unit into a separate company.
+Telecom shares were boosted by a 2.5% gain in Orange after France’s biggest telecoms operator said it was preparing to split its mobile towers unit into a separate company.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Subhranshu Sahu)